 My story with ETCO

-As of this edition, the ETCO newsletter will include testimonials from people linked to the Institute's history, which are fundamental for the consolidation of these 10 years of activities.
+Since May, the ETCO newsletter has testimonials from people connected to the Institute's history, which are fundamental for the consolidation of these 10 years of activities.

 The importance of public security policies in the fight against organized crime